marcsances/rolelive/README.md

 # rolelive
-This is a very quickly hacked together Discord bot that monitors when a user with a certain role goes live on Twitch/Youtube and makes a notification on the given Discord channel.
+This is a very quickly hacked together Discord bot that monitors when a user with a certain role goes live on Twitch and makes a notification on the given Discord channel.
+Current version is rolelive2.py.

-Monitoring is done using Discord Rich Presence, so the user must have connected the Twitch account and have the streaming status public on his account.
+Users can add their streams using the !addstream command.

-This implementation is absolutely basic.
+There is also an implementation using a different approach (Rich Presence) in rolelive.py.
+That implementation is absolutely basic.
 But it may serve you as a template for a more rich bot.
 Up to you.

+## User commands

+* !addstream stream_name - users can add their stream using this command, if they have an authorized role.
+Users may only have a stream at once, running this command with more than one stream will replace the stream.
+* !removestream - users can remove the stream they've added so the bot doesn't track it.
+* !onlinestreams - shows a list of live streams
+* !rolelive - shows RoleLive help and version

+## Admin commands

+This commands require the user running them to have a role of ADMIN_IDS or be one of ADMIN_USERS.

+* !admin.add stream_name - adds the given stream to watch.
+Notice this stream is not linked to any Discord user, you can add as many as you want.
+* !admin.remove stream_name - removes the given stream from the list.
+* !admin.reload - reloads the stream list from the members.json file.
+Useful if you're making huge offline changes like populating the list for the first time.

 ## Requirements